 This is a countywide, statewide and nation-wide effort.
-The city of Overland Park will continue to look for opportunities for collaboration in efforts that reduce the stress of poverty-level families through efforts towards providing safe neighborhoods, neighborhood stabilization programs, education opportunities, and housing stabilization services and assistance.
+The City of Overland Park will continue to look for opportunities for collaboration in efforts that reduce the stress faced by poverty-level families through efforts towards providing safe neighborhoods, neighborhood stabilization programs, education opportunities, and housing stabilization services and assistance.

-Through a long-standing collaboration with United Community Services, the city provides funding annually to the Human Services Fund to provide financial support to various social service agencies that provide services to low-income households.
+Through a long-standing collaboration with United Community Services, the City provides funding annually to the Human Services Fund to provide financial support to various social service agencies that provide services to low-income households.
 This collaboration ensures that the City identifies and addresses the needs of those who live and work within the city.

-The city will also continue to support Johnson County's Minor Home Repair Program for low-income households.
-In addition, the city introduced the Rental Licensing Program through the Community Services Division, which addresses deficiencies within rental housing.
+The City will also continue to support minor home repair for low-income households by partnering with Johnson County and Habitat for Humanity.
+In addition, the City's Rental Licensing Program, operated through the Community Services Division, addresses deficiencies within rental housing.